sirupsen/contestrus/README.md

 Contestrus is a platform for hosting algorithmic competitions.
 It is planned to
 feature:

 * Different task styles.
-ACM ICPC (Accepted/Not accepted), IOI (Partial scores), Open/Hidden Input.
+ACM ICPC (Accepted/Not accepted) ✓, IOI (Partial scores), Open/Hidden Input.
 * Customized contest forms.
-Contestrus comes with built-in importers for a simple contest format, but it's easy to write importers from an existing format.
+Contestrus comes with built-in importers for a simple contest format, but it's easy to write importers from an existing format. ✓
 * Simple, fast interface.
 A useful interface that helps the participants as much as possible.
 * API.
 An API that lets users submit their programs via an API and view their status.
 * Sandboxing.
-Sandboxing is provided by running each submission within its own Docker container.
+Sandboxing is provided by running each submission within its own Docker container. ✓
 * Administration interface.
-An interface to monitor and edit contests.
+An interface to monitor and edit contests. ✓
 * Contest and training.
-Support both running contests but also an open environment to train on tasks of previous contests.
+Support both running contests but also an open environment to train on tasks of previous contests. ✓
+* Support for teams.

 Many contest environments are complicated to set up.
 Contestrus is aiming to be extremely simple to set up and will be run inside Docker containers for maximum